-Since operation of the front passenger airbag is not compatible with the position of a rear-facing child seat, NEVER fit a restraint system for a rear-facing child in a seat protected by an ACTIVATED front AIRBAG.
-This can cause the CHILD'S DEATH or SERIOUS INJURY.
+Since front passenger airbag triggering and the position of a rear-facing child seat are incompatible, NEVER use a restraining device for rearfacing children on a seat with an ACTIVATED AIRBAG in front of it.
+This provides a risk of DEATH or SERIOUS INJURY to the CHILD.